lampjunkie/php-datatables/README.md

 php-datatables doesn't care how or where the data for the table is obtained.
 The only assumption is that your data is provided as an array of entity objects which each have standard getter methods.

+php-datatables is released with dual licensing, using the GPL v2 (license-gpl2.txt) and an BSD style license (license-bsd.txt).
+Please see the corresponding license file for details of these licenses.
+You are free to use, modify and distribute this software, but all copyright information must remain.

 ## Overview

 ## Class Overview